• Facebook

 Ubud

 Ubud is located amongst rice paddies and steep ravines in the central foothills of the Gianyar regency.
-Approximately 24kms from Denpasar (1 hour drive), it has a population of 30,000 people and is a highly popular tourist destination, based not only its beautiful surroundings, but also on culture and spirituality.
-The town has developed an active arts and craft community, and the cooler mountainous environment makes for a wonderful tree change retirement.
+Approximately 24kms from Denpasar (a 1-hour drive), it has a population of 30,000 people and is a highly popular tourist destination, based not only on its beautiful surroundings but also on culture and spirituality.
+The town has developed active art and craft community, and the cooler mountainous environment makes for a wonderful tree change retirement.

 Lombok (LOP)